Keto Pumpkin Crisp

 I figured out once (by accidental experiment) that a splash of lemon juice wakes up all the flavors.
 You could even add a sprinkle of smoked paprika, but that’s between us.
 It’s your egg salad now – play with it.

 I’ve tried making egg salad with Greek yogurt or avocado, but this classic combo hits every craving without making me feel like I’m missing out.
+For a cottage cheese twist on egg salad, try this Cottage Cheese Egg Salad</a> that’s even higher in protein.

 Delicious Keto Egg Salad That's Super Easy to Make!